transcelerate/ddf-sdr-api/README.md

 ## How To Run

+**API**
-1. For running the code locally, take a copy of appsettings.json file and rename the copied file to appsettings.Development.json file in the root folder of TransCelerate.SDR.WebApi project.
+1. For running the API code locally, take a copy of appsettings.json file and rename the copied file to appsettings.Development.json file in the root folder of TransCelerate.SDR.WebApi project.

 2. Edit the appsettings.Development.json and add the values for below mentioned settings.